eh7p/zd-offload-docs/docs/getting-started/4-finished-setup.md

 Please note that offloading is limited to a trial of 3GB total until a [subscription]({% link docs/pricing.md %}) is started.

-_If you had any problems or feedback during setup or use please contact us at [hello@eh7p.com](mailto:hello@eh7p.com) and we'll be happy to provide assistance_
+_If you had any problems or feedback during setup or use please [get in touch]({% link docs/contact-us.md %}) and we'll be happy to provide assistance_

 [Open Dashboard](https://zd-external-attachment-storage.eh7p.com/dashboard){:target="_blank" .btn .btn-green }